Students See the World Through Wonder and Awe at Ada Christian

 Seeing the program impact students beyond the walls of the school excites Principal Brower, the teachers and families at Ada Christian School.

-“I just love it here!” she said.
-And she’s pretty sure your family will, too!
+“I just love it here!” says Melissa.
+And she’s confident your family will, too!

 Want to learn more about Ada Christian School?
 Mark your calendars for their January 21, 2020 open house!